Protection of the Public

 Public Recourse in respect of IITPSA Members conduct

-Members of the public who have any concerns about the professional behaviour or conduct of any Member (and especially any Professional Member) of the Institute and their adherence to the IITPSA Codes may refer their concerns in writing to the IITPSA Chief Executive Officer (email@example.com).
+Members of the public who have any concerns about the professional behaviour or conduct of any Member (and especially any professional designation holder) of the Institute and their adherence to the IITPSA Codes may refer their concerns in writing to the IITPSA Chief Executive Officer (firstname.lastname@example.org).
 The CEO will refer the complaint to the IITPSA Board Chairperson, who, in turn, may refer it to an IITPSA Committee of Enquiry for consideration.
 If sufficient grounds are established, the Committee of Enquiry will refer the complaint to the IITPSA Disciplinary Committee for review and action where appropriate.
 This process will always be governed by the IITPSA’s policies, rules, regulations and procedures in force at the time, including respecting and protecting the rights of its members as appropriate.